vt-elixir/ja_resource/README.md

 # JaResource

-A behaviour for defining JSON-API spec controllers in Phoenix.
+A behaviour to reduce boilerplate in your JSON-API compliant Phoenix controllers with out sacrificing flexibility.

-Lets you focus on your data, not on boilerplate controller code.
-Provides complete ability to customize everything, while removing the boilerplate.
+## Rational

+JaResource lets you focus on the data in your APIs, instead of worrying about response status, rendering validation errors, and inserting changesets.

 ** DISCLAIMER: This is curretly pre-release software **